MintCodes/Shoppey/README.md

 ## 🚀 Quick Start

-1. **Replace the logo**: Copy your `logo icon (1).png` file to `shoppey-extension/icons/logo.png`
-2. Open Chrome → `chrome://extensions/`
+1. Open Chrome → `chrome://extensions/`
-3. Enable "Developer mode" (top right toggle)
+2. Enable "Developer mode" (top right toggle)
-4. Click "Load unpacked"
+3. Click "Load unpacked"
-5. Select the `shoppey-extension/` folder
+4. Select the `shoppey-extension/` folder
-6. Extension is ready to use!
+5. Extension is ready to use!

 ## 🎯 How to Use